“Hey! Is anybody listening?”

 Today, though, there are many ways you can make your voice heard on a wide variety of topics.
-Developing technologies, such as the Internet and social media websites, have made widespread communication not only possible but also incredibly easy.
+Developing technologies, such as the Internet and media websites, have made widespread communication not only possible but also incredibly easy.

 For example, to contact your local representative in Congress, you no longer have to make a phone call or write a letter.
 Instead, you can send a quick email.
-Many representatives can also be contacted through social media websites, such as Facebook and Twitter.
+Many representatives can also be contacted through media websites, such as Facebook and Twitter.

-Beyond email and social media websites, though, the Internet offers a powerful platform to make your voice heard.
+Beyond email and media websites, though, the Internet offers a powerful platform to make your voice heard.
 In the past several years, blogs have become a powerful tool for all sorts of people — even kids! — to share their thoughts on whatever subjects are important to them.

 Blogs got their start as a form of an online diary, where people would share their thoughts and opinions on the world around them.
 Instead of diarists or journalers, these people are now called "bloggers."